AdobeDocs/marketo-measure.en/help/security-and-compliance/compliance-related-resources/single-sign-on.md

     a.
 Before you can hit Save, you will be required to click the [!UICONTROL Test SAML Authentication] button to verify that your settings were configured properly.

     b.
-If you see a "failure" error, please follow the message and attempt again.
+If you see a "failure" error, follow the message and attempt again.

 ![](assets/single-sign-on-4.png)